 Dr. Alexandra Logue is a Research Professor in CASE (the Center for Advanced Study in Education) of the Graduate Center of The City University of New York (CUNY), with particular responsibility for research and scholarship concerning college student success.

-Dr. Logue’s research has been funded by the National Science Foundation, the National Institute of Mental Health, the Spencer Foundation, the Teagle Foundation, and the Institute of Education Sciences of the United States Department of Education, the Mellon Foundation, and the Heckscher Foundation for Children.
+Dr. Logue’s research has been funded by the National Science Foundation, the National Institute of Mental Health, the Spencer Foundation, the Teagle Foundation, the Institute of Education Sciences of the United States Department of Education, the Mellon Foundation, and the Heckscher Foundation for Children.
 The recipient of the American Psychological Association’s Hake Award for excellence in bridging basic and applied research, Dr. Logue is a Fellow of the American Psychological Association, The Association for Psychological Science, the Psychonomic Society, and the American Association for the Advancement of Science.
 She is also a member of the board of Ithaka, whose mission is “Transformative Uses of New Technologies in Higher Education.”

 Dr. Logue received her A.B. in Psychology and her Ph.D. in Experimental Psychology, both from Harvard University.
 Her general research area is learning and motivation, with special research interests in choice behavior, self-control, food aversions and preferences, and higher education.

 Following graduate school, Dr. Logue joined the faculty of the State University of New York at Stony Brook, where she rose to become Professor of Psychology, Associate Dean of Social and Behavioral Sciences, and then Chair of the Department of Psychology.

 She then began her six-year tenure as Dean of the Weissman School of Arts and Sciences at Baruch College of the City University of New York.
 During her tenure at Baruch, five Weissman faculty became CUNY Distinguished Professors, and three others received CUNY’s New Faculty Research Award.
-At Baruch she overaw the receipt of several landmark gifts, significantly increased external funding for faculty research, initiataed several new interdisciplinary master’s degrees, and instituted an annual conference on teaching and technology that grew to serve the entire CUNY system.
+At Baruch she oversaw the receipt of several landmark gifts, significantly increased external funding for faculty research, initiated several new interdisciplinary master’s degrees, and instituted an annual conference on teaching and technology that grew to serve the entire CUNY system.